pobtastic/zx_spectrum_colour/README.md

 # ZX Spectrum Colour

+This program has two functionalities:

-Provides the ZX Spectrum colour from a given value.
+1. Provides the ZX Spectrum colour from a given value.
+2. Provides the attribute byte value from the selected ZX Spectrum colour/ bright/ flash component values.

 ## Installation